 Children with Autism Spectrum Disorder (ASD) exhibit repetitive behaviours.
 They also have difficulty with communication and social interaction.
-According to the World Health Organization (WHO), 1 in 169 children has an ASD.
+According to the World Health Organization (WHO), 1 in 169 children have ASD.
 It is possible to diagnose ASDs by the age of 2.
 While some people can live independently with ASD, others require lifelong support and care.

 Positive reinforcement: It is important to use only positive reinforcement.
 Negative reinforcement will usually create stress and cause children to shut down completely.

-Recommendation: Dr. Harshita Misra (Founder & Clinical Head, Mom’s Belief Samvedna Centre)
+Recommendation: Dr. Harshita Misra (Founder & Clinical Head, Mom’s Belief Samvedna Centre).